firstpersontravel/charter-docs/docs/reference/resources.md

 ## Call clip

-A unit of text or audio that can be played as part of phone calls.
+A snippet of audio that can be played as part of phone calls.

 | Field | Type | Description |